e-Spirit/firstspirit-module-gradle-plugin/README.md

 ## module.xml

+If you supply a module.xml resource in your project (as a standard resource that gets embedded into the fsm archive), it will be filtered by the plugin.
+The plugin adds tags to the xml file that depend on the module project.
-This plugin supports the following placeholders in the _module.xml_ which will be replaced at build time:
+The following placeholders in the _module.xml_ will be replaced at build time:

 Placeholder | Value | Description
 -------|-------|------------
 $name | project.name | Name of the FSM
 $version | project.version | Version of the FSM
 $description | project.description | Description of the FSM
 $artifact | project.jar.archiveName | Artifact (jar) name if the FSM
+$components | "complicated" | All FirstSpirit components that can be found in the FSM archive
+$resources | "complicated" | All FirstSpirit resources that can be found in the FSM archive

+If no module.xml file can be found in the archive, a small generic template module.xml file is used by the plugin.
+This is useful, if you don't want to add any custom behaviour to your module.xml.

+### FirstSpirit components

+The configuration for your implemented FirstSpirit components has to be placed somewhere, so that the plugin can generate a module.xml file.
+Your project app, web app and other components can be annotated with our custom annotations that can be found in a seperate project.
+In order to be able to use them, add the following dependency to your project:

+compile 'com.espirit.moddev.components:annotations:0.0.1-SNAPSHOT'

+The annotations should be selfexplanatory.
+If a component doesn't provide annotations, it won't be treated for module.xml generation.
+You could add tags to you module.xml template by hand in this case.

 ### Example